dbr/tvnamer/README.md

     tvnamer --save=./mytvnamerconfig.json

-To use your custom configuration, you must either specify the location using `tvnamer --config=/path/to/mytvnamerconfig.json` or place the file at `~/.tvnamer.json` (a file named `.tvnamer.json` in your home directory)
+To use your custom configuration, you must either specify the location using `tvnamer --config=/path/to/mytvnamerconfig.json` or place the file at `~/.config/tvnamer/tvnamer.json`

 **Important:** If tvnamer's default settings change and your saved config contains the old settings, you may experience strange behaviour or bugs (the config may contain a buggy `filename_patterns` regex, for example).
 It is recommended you remove config options you are not altering (particularly `filename_patterns`).
-If you experience any strangeness, try disabling your custom configuration (moving it away from `~/.tvnamer.json`)
+If you experience any strangeness, try disabling your custom configuration (moving it away from `~/.config/tvnamer/tvnamer.json`)

 If for example you wish to change the default language used to retrieve data, change the option `language` to another two-letter language code, such as `fr` for French.
 Your config file would look like: